All About Cardstock Paper for Art and Crafts

 Cardstock is a type of heavy, durable, flexible paper that is also known as “cover stock” or “pasteboard”.

 The type of cardstock known as “cover stock” has a coated finish on one or both sides:

 Cardstock has many uses.
 Crafters use it for making greeting cards, collages, scrapbook layouts and many other sorts of paper crafts.
 Businesspeople use it for making business cards, book covers, catalog covers, postcards and marketing materials.

 Cardstock comes in white and a broad variety of other solid colors.
 It can also be coated or printed with patterns.
 Standard cardstock is smooth, but there are also cardstock papers with metallic, textured or glossy finishes.

 If you plan to incorporate torn or sanded cardstock into your art or craft projects, the core color of the cardstock is likely to be of interest to you.
 Craft cardstock can have a white core, or it can have a colored core.

-Best Cardstock Brands for Arts and Crafts
+Best Cardstock Brands for Card Making and Other Arts and Crafts

-Core’Dinations’ cardstock is currently my favorite brand — because the cardstock itself is lovely to work with, their color line is outstanding, and because their cardstock has a slightly different, but coordinating, core color.
+Core’Dinations’ cardstock is currently my favorite colored cardstock brand — because the cardstock itself is lovely to work with, their color line is outstanding, and because their cardstock has a slightly different, but coordinating, core color.